phihd/data-warehouse/README.md

 # Project: Data Warehouse
+The project is a part of Udacity Data Enginerring Nanodegree, details can be found here: https://www.udacity.com/course/data-engineer-nanodegree--nd027

 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 The project aims to create an ETL pipeline that extracts the data from S3, stages them in Redshift, and transforms data into a set of dimensional tables.
 The task is to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.